COVID Mitigation in K-12 Classrooms: Can’t We Just Open the Windows?

 So while opening windows may be a piece of your school’s comprehensive COVID-19 mitigation strategy today, in room air cleaners like the enVerid Air Purifiers can be another part of the solution to future-proof your school by reducing the risk of airborne viruses and other harmful pathogens today, through the winter and for years to come.

-We invite you to access Bill’s full presentation and slide deck, along with the rest of the webinar series here.
+We invite you to access Bill’s full presentation, along with the rest of the webinar series here.

 Doug Engel is SVP Sales and Marketing, enVerid Systems